Henry Alken (1785-1851) (After)

 5. My good fellows, have you any notion where you can get a saw?

-6. I have a notion you must either pull him over or persuade him to pull
+6. I have a notion you must either pull him over or persuade him to pull you back again.

 The mention of "Chiffney" in 3. is a reference to two colourful 18th/19th Century English father-and-son jockeys named Samuel "Sam" Chifney (Sr. & Jr.), who both rode for the Prince Regent.